flix/book/src/traits.md

     List.length(l) == 1
 ```

-We can generalize this behavior by using a type class
+We can generalize this behavior by using a trait
 constraint.
 Rather than requiring the argument to be a list, we
 use a type variable `a` and constrain it with to the
-type class `Length`, which means that the function
+trait `Length`, which means that the function
 `Length.length` can be applied to the argument.

 ```flix